-The Commission on LGBT Youth began in 1992 when Governor William F. Weld created the Governor's Commission on Gay and Lesbian Youth in response to an epidemic of suicide among gay and lesbian youth.
+The Commission on LGBTQ Youth began in 1992 when Governor William F. Weld created the Governor's Commission on Gay and Lesbian Youth in response to an epidemic of suicide among gay and lesbian youth.
 On October 7th, 1998, Governor A. Paul Cellucci expanded the powers of the Governor's Commission and renewed the executive office's commitment to combat suicide and violence affecting gay and lesbian youth.
-The Governor's Commission was dissolved in 2006, and the current MA Commission on LGBT Youth was created by the General Court on July 1st, 2006.
+The Governor's Commission was dissolved in 2006, and the current MA Commission on LGBTQ Youth was created by the General Court on July 1st, 2006.

 Passage of the Gay and Lesbian Student Rights Law

 Massachusetts made history when the Gay and Lesbian Student Rights Law was signed by Governor William F. Weld on December 10, 1993.
 Massachusetts became the only state in the country to have full support for gay students through its governor, who created the nation's first Commission on Gay and Lesbian Youth, and through the state legislature, which voted overwhelmingly in favor of the law.